 Road crossings at grade must be designed to provide proper sight distances and may require other safety measures such as automatic grade crossing warning devices (flashing lights, gates, etc.).
 A triangular sight distance envelope must be maintained for 300 feet along the track either side of the crossing and 100 feet along the road from the nearest track; the sight distance shall be maintained to a height of 3.75 feet above the pavement.
 Existing crossings shall be eliminated whenever possible and new roadway crossings are not permitted without written approval from CSXT.
 In the event that a private roadway is required that crosses CSXT owned track, it must be covered by a separate agreement.
 Information on obtaining the agreement may be obtained from CSXT's website at: www.csx.com.
 If CSXT is the maintaining railroad, CSXT is responsible to place an Emergency Notification Sign at each crossing, (if 'Public' two signs: one at each approach, if 'Private' one sign at the crossing).
-If the track is within a Port, Yard or an Industry then the maintaining railroad is required for the entire facility).
+If the track is within a Port, Yard or an Industry then the maintaining railroad is required to place one sign at each vehicular entrance to the facility, (Note: Only one DOT number is required for the entire facility).
 If CSXT does not maintain the crossing but operates trains through the crossing, then the maintaining railroad must put the CSXT 1-800-232-0144 number as noted above.